 Family Partnership Program

-The Alpena Family Partnership has begun registration for the 2019-2020 school year and will continue with registration throughout the summer until classes begin.
+The Alpena Family Partnership has begun registration for the 2021-2022 school year and will continue with registration throughout the summer until classes begin.
 We would love to partner with your family as you homeschool your students.
-Visit our District Course Catalog page for a full list of offerings.
+Visit our District Course Catalog for a full list of offerings.

 We are a resource for those who feel our offerings enhance their child's educational journey.
 We are excited for the opportunity to extend a welcome to all students who live in Alpena, Alcona, Montmorency, Cheboygan, Presque Isle, Otsego, Crawford, Oscoda, Ogemaw, Roscommon, and Iosco counties to join our program.

 OLEs will meet weekly every Tuesday and Thursday throughout the school year with holiday breaks in between.
 All OLEs will be held at the Sunset Elementary building in Alpena as well as various businesses around the community.

 The mission of this Family Partnership Program (FPP) is to provide innovative and cutting edge educational opportunities that will service all learners in our community.
 All opportunities in the FPP will be free of charge and offered to all.
 It will bring together community leaders, business leaders, parents, educators and students.
 We will encourage and help facilitate cooperative partnerships.
 Through careful listening, observation and reflection on how learning takes place, we will create pathways of individualized learning through project-based and virtual learning.